paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 ---
 layout: page-3
 title: Instant Runoff Voting
-description: An Interactive Guide to IRV (a kind of Ranked Choice Voting RCV)
+description: An Interactive Guide to IRV (the Single-Winner kind of Ranked Choice Voting RCV)
 byline: 'by Paretoman, June 2020'
 ---

-I'd like to describe an ideal of cooperative politics and how it is better achieved with **instant runoff voting (a kind of ranked choice voting)**, where (in most situations)
+I'd like to describe an ideal of cooperative politics and how it is better achieved with **instant runoff voting (the single-winner form of Ranked Choice Voting)**, where (in most situations)

 * candidates that are on the same side can support each other, and
 * voters can vote for their favorite candidate.

 This is in contrast to what we have now with **single choice voting**, where

-* candidates are forced into opposition with each other just by the way we vote, and end up using terms like spoiler to intimidate each other, and
+* candidates are forced into opposition with each other just by the way we vote and end up using terms like spoiler to intimidate each other, and
 * voters face a dilemma when they have to decide whether to betray their fellow supporters and support a candidate who is more viable but not their favorite.

 ## Spirit of Cooperation

 In an ideal world, like-minded people would gather together to work as a group to accomplish goals that are larger than themselves.
 The higher the goal, the bigger and broader the group needs to be.

-We can get closer to this ideal if we use ranked choice voting because this voting method allows candidates to ally and work together as a team.
+We can get closer to this ideal if we use Ranked Choice Voting because this voting method allows candidates to ally and work together as a team.
 This happened in an actual election for mayor in 2018 where two candidates came together to support each other against a third.
-The campaign not only got the strength of both candidates, but because the ballots were ranked choice ballots, it got the strength of all their combined voters.
+The campaign not only got the strength of both candidates, but because the ballots were Ranked Choice ballots, it got the strength of all their combined voters.
 This happens in any system which avoids vote-splitting.
 In ranked-choice voting, in approval voting, in STAR voting, in score voting, and in pairwise ranked condorcet voting, there is a spirit of cooperation.
 Candidates see each other as assets to help reach out to new voters rather than liabilities that take their voters away.

-So.. what is ranked choice voting and how does it work?
+So.. what is Ranked Choice Voting and how does it work?

 <!--comment: "It would be good to have a turnout switch.
 Then the presence of a candidate near you could increase your chance of turnout."-->